mark-vong/disaster-recovery/LabGuide200.md

 opc@<app_server>$ chown opc:opc /var/www/html/index.html
 ```

-### Step 3: Edit the index.html file in your primary application server your liking.
+### Step 3: Edit the index.html file in your primary application server to your liking.
 You may add additional html tags or change the text to reflect the change.
 ```
 opc@<app_server_1>$ vi /var/www/html/index.html
 ```